Miserlou/RJModules/README.md

   * MIDI Recorder - record MIDI notes to a MIDI file
   * Metaknob - One Knob To Rule Them All
   * Wubber - Integrated LCA + LFO with adjustable pulse width and clock divider
+  * Memory - Record a signal to a buffer, loop/trigger it back.
+Integrated knob.
+4 banks.
+  * XYFX - Kaos Pad-inspired multi-FX rack.

 ## Building